How to Create a Website

 With The Google business one page website just follow the instructions and upload your content as requested.

-For Site123 and WordPress.com self build websites select the templates you feel most suited to your design and upload your content.
+For Site123 and WordPress.com self build websites select the templates you feel most suited for your design and upload your content.

-You may have to make adjustments to your layout at this stage to suit the templates also you may find that once built you may wish to start tweaking it.
+You may have to make adjustments to your layout at this stage to suit the templates and you may find that once built you may wish to start tweaking it.

 Make use of any tools provided to adjust your color scheme, fonts and image sizes.

-If you are building with WordPress.org and have not already installed your website with your host please go to the section on Installing your WordPress site, you need to do this before you can get started.
+If you are building with WordPress.org please go to the article on How to geta WordPress site, you need to complete the 4 easy steps to get started.

 Once your WordPress site is installed you are given a default theme, there are thousands of free themes on WordPress so you can choose one to suit you, once done you can start building with one of our recommended free WordPress Page Builders.

-Using the page builders you can quickly get your layout built, then using free plug-ins which give you things such as picture slide shows, animated displays, professional contact page, purpose-built FAQ pages and many more features.
+Using the page builders you can quickly get your layout built, and use free plugins which give you things such as picture slide shows, animated displays, professional contact page, purpose-built FAQ pages and many more features.

-Take a look at this video to see just what is achievable with WordPress.org.
+Take a look at The WordPress Showcase to see just what is achievable with WordPress.org.

 WARNING:- There are hundreds of YouTube videos showing how to build websites, most have affiliate links to hosting companies, if you choose one of these hosting plans please check it out first before spending any money.